Meteor-Community-Packages/Meteor-CollectionFS/README.md

 The file extensions must be specified without a leading period.

 *Tip: You can do more advanced filtering in your master `beforeSave` function.
-If you return `false` from a `beforeSave` function, the file is removed.*
+If you return `false` from a master `beforeSave` function, the file is removed.
+If you return `false` from the `beforeSave` function for a copy, that copy will not be created.*

 ## Handlebars

-To simplify your life, consider using the `cfs-handlebars` package, which provides several helpers to easily display `FileObject` information, create file inputs, create download buttons, show file transfer progress, and more.
+To simplify your life, consider using the `cfs-handlebars` package, which provides several helpers to easily display `FileObject` information, create file inputs, create download or delete buttons, show file transfer progress, and more.

+## FileObject Reference

+TODO

+## CollectionFS Reference

+TODO